nrontsis/OhMyShot/README.md

 See the following video for a quick introduction, and the following post at CoffeeForums.co.uk.

 ## Installation
+Before using the repo, make sure you have read its disclaimer below.

 The repo uses [cocoa-pods for its dependencies](https://guides.cocoapods.org/using/getting-started.html).
 Upon downloading, run
 ```
 pods installs